 Number of new users

-Imagine you have run a promotional campaign to bring potential customers to your website.
+Imagine you have run a promotional campaign or deployed a chatbot template for online order to bring potential customers to your website.
 The number of users indicator helps businesses to get real-time insights into the overall popularity of the chatbot which is a great parameter of its success.
 New users are your potential targets and how your bot is helping them and they are ready to converse again.

 The chat volume KPI answers two key questions such as